sguox002/leetcode/leetcode-all.md

 ->>

 ## intervals
+<<-253	Meeting Rooms II    		46.3%	Medium
+problem: given a list of intervals, find the min required room.
+idea: overlapped intervals need separate room. so to find max overlapped intervals.
+approach: intervals, using map to mark start and ending of an event. prefix sum ->>
+<<-252	Meeting Rooms    		55.1%	Easy
+check if intervals have overlaps.
+approach: intervals, sort with begin and check begin with previous end.
+O(N)
+level: 2
+->>

+<<-370	Range Addition    		63.2%	Medium
+given a list of range to add [i,j,inc]. return the final array. interval add/remove event.
+->>

 <<-436	Find Right Interval    		48.2%	Medium
 right interval is the start>=previous end, and the smallest one. find each intervals right index, if no return -1.